janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 # Evaluation of Existing Solid Implementations

-The ecosystem of Solid is already diverse in existing implemenetations.
+The ecosystem of Solid is already diverse in existing implementations.
 Attempts of developing the Solid specifications into software have been carried out with different programming languages and to different completion levels.
 These servers or data pods have different goals in mind and even though a server needs to adhere to the specifications it does not make the same.
 In the following, three different servers which are closely developed and maintained from the Solid community shall be looked at.
 In the second part of this section, libraries for development in the ecosystem and actual developed client applications will be evaluated.